 A modified Kaprekar number is a positive whole number with a special property.
 If you square it, then split the number into two integers and sum those integers, you have the same value you started with.

 Consider a positive whole number with digits.
 We square to arrive at a number that is either digits long or digits long.
 Split the string representation of the square into two parts, and .
 The right hand part, must be digits long.
 The left is the remaining substring.
 Convert those two substrings back to integers, add them and see if you get .

-For example, if , then .
-We split that into two strings and convert them back to integers and .
-We test , so this is not a modified Kaprekar number.
+First calculate that .
+Split that into two strings and convert them back to integers and .
+Test , so this is not a modified Kaprekar number.
 If , still , and .
 This gives us , the original .

 Note: r may have leading zeros.